thschrapel/authorization-gated-ai-agents/disclosures/2026-09-25-addendum-security-counsel.md

 * understanding the security implications of an Objective,
 * analyzing a complex execution plan,
 * identifying missing conditions,
+* recommending further clarification,
-* recommending a security break,
+* or recommending interruption or additional security review.

-* or formulating a more precise Clarify request.
+**How the Security Core acts upon that advice is intentionally not defined by this specification.**

-The decisive property remains:
+The decisive architectural property remains:

-> **Additional intelligence may improve the quality of the authorization process without becoming an alternative authorization mechanism.**
+> **Additional security intelligence may improve the quality of the authorization process without becoming an alternative authorization mechanism.**